Bobbyztz/chinawords/app/food/components/fileTree.md

 - **FoodImageWall.tsx** - Component that displays a grid of food images from different Chinese cities with filtering by the eight major Chinese cuisine styles (八大菜系)
 - **FoodPlugin.tsx** - React component for the browser plugin "Eat me!" section, including features, screenshots, and privacy information
+- **FeedbackSuggestions.tsx** - Component that displays a three-column layout for user suggestions and feedback, categorized as "待做" (To Do), "正在进行" (In Progress), and "已完成" (Completed)

 ## Component Features